Euphredes/Euphredes/README.txt

            Fugitive

 I am a fugitive to the judicial system.
-An example of one artifact in my underground library is a document that I deposited into AI.
-The remaining words of this Introduction are from AI.
-I requested for AI to give me a summary of the document:
+One artifact in my underground library is a document that I deposited into AI.
+The remaining words of this
+Introduction are from AI.
+I requested for AI to give me a summary of the
+document:

 The central constitutional
 proposition is that sovereignty is